 Limit the number of children who can choose each character, so all characters are represented.
 Write the children's names next to the characters they select on the chart paper.

-Say: Think of the character you chose as you listen to the story a second time.
+Say: Think of the character you chose as you listen to the story again.

 Read "Mr. Bunny's Carrot Soup" again.